hhandika/nahpu/website/docs/usages/personnel.md

 title: Personnel
 ---

-## Adding a new personnel
+## Adding new personnel

-Use the `Add a new personnel` button to add a new personnel.
+Use the `Add new personnel` button to add new personnel.
 You will be asked to enter the following information below.
 The app by default only shows critical information.
 Click the `Show more` button to show all the fields.

 - **Name (required)** - The name of the personnel.
 - **Email** - The email of the personnel.